|heninen.net||Suomi | Русский|

 The ice-breaking tug Aunus was built in Turku shipyard Wm.
 Crichton & Co Ab in 1900.

-In 1919 she was reconstructed into gunboat and became a part of Finnish Ladoga flotilla.
+In 1919, vessel fell into the hands of Finns in the flooded condition in Vidlitsa, at the Olonka River mouth, during the Olonets Expedition.
+It was reconstructed into gunboat and became a part of Finnish Ladoga flotilla.
 According to the conditions of 1920 Tartu Peace treaty between Soviet Russia and Finland the sides could not have in Ladoga Lake vessels with the displacement of more than 100 metric tons and armed with the guns of more than 47 mm.
 In accordance to that the gunboat Aunus had following parameters:

 During 1939-1940 Winter War Aunus was a part of gunboats flotilla, commanded by Lieutenant-captain T.Asikainen.
 There were no active navy operations were during the Winter war.
 Main tasks of flotilla were artillery attacks on Soviet troops, that moved forward along the northen coast of Ladoga lake, and setting minebanks along the coastline.
 For example, during the night from Desember 6th to 7th 1939 Aunus under command of Lieutenant Torsti Helikari set 16 mines near Vuaratsu Island.

 By the New Year the Ladoga Lake had frozen.
 According to the March 12th 1940 Moscow Peace Treaty Ladoga Lake became Soviet internal waters.
 All Ladoga flotilla vessels were left for the USSR.

 Aunus was also taken by Soviet troops and in August 24th 1940 was included into detachment of training ships with the operational base at Vaalam Islands as a training ship UK-100.